woodxiang/supreium-headless-gl/README.md

 Once this is done, you should be good to go!
 A few more things

-* To run the test cases, use the command `npm test`, or execute specific by just running it using node.
+* To run the test cases, use the command `npm test`, or execute specific tests by just running them using `node`.
 * On a Unix-like platform, you can do incremental rebuilds by going into the `build/` directory and running `make`.
 This is **way faster** running `npm build` each time you make a change.

 ## License